adigunstella/Employee-Analysis/README.md

 2. Employee distribution by department, gender, and country
 3. Performance ratings and high-performing employees
 4. Salary patterns across departments
-5. Employee tenure and retention
-6. Overtime workload by department
+5. Overtime workload by department

 Key Findings

 • Overall workforce performance is 79.4%
 • Quality Control and Manufacturing departments have the highest overtime workload
 • Employee count peaked in 2019 and declined afterward